Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions: Dynamic flow network with cyber-physical disruptions

+Assumption \ref{asm_policy}.1 indicates that our approach is applicable to non-smooth control laws.
+Assumption \ref{asm_policy}.2 implies that the considered dynamic flow network is cooperative, which is a special class of monotone systems \cite{hirsch85}.
+The following elaborates Assumption 2.2 (i) to reveal the cooperativity.
+If link $e'$ locates upstream of link $e$ and $x_{e'}$ increases, Assumption 2.2 (i) implies that the link set $\mathcal{E}_{e}^-$ tends to send more flows to link $e$ in order to avoid density accumulation in the upstream.
+If $e'$ does not appear upstream of link $e$ and $e'\neq e$, the increase of $x_{e'}$ implies that somewhere (at least not link $e$) becomes congested and Assumption 2.2 (i) indicates that the link set $\mathcal{E}_{e}^-$ tends to send more flows to link $e$, which benefits alleviating congestion somewhere.
+A similar explanation applies to Assumption 2.2 (ii).
+Thus Assumption 2.2 indicates how the links reduce congestion cooperatively.

+While dynamic flow networks are, in general, not monotone \cite{coogan15}, the rationale behind Assumption \ref{asm_policy}.2 lies in that the monotonicity applies to a broad class of flow networks \cite{como2017resilient} and provides a tractable structure that benefits analysis and computation.
+The assumption of monotonicity can be relaxed in our stability analysis, with a rise of computational costs; see Propositions~\ref{prp_stable} and \ref{prp_stable_general}.

+Below are the examples regarding routing and merging strategies satisfying Assumption \ref{asm_policy}.
+Consider routing control for a diverging junction with an upstream link $e$.
+The classical logit routing policy \cite{como13i} gives

-where $\theta_j$ quantifies the sensitivity of route choice to $x_j$. \item Ramp metering: suppose that link $j$ is a section of highway and link $k$ is an on-ramp merging into the highway.
-A typical ramp metering policy is
+where $\theta_j$ quantifies the sensitivity of route choice to $x_j$.
+Now consider a merging junction with a minor upstream link $e_{i_1}$, a major upstream link $e_{i_2}$ and a downstream link $e$.
+A typical ramp metering policy, namely the occupancy strategy \cite{gomes2003study}, yields